Version: 1.2

 5.3 Security Measures

 FreshGuard will implement and maintain appropriate technical and organizational security measures as described in Annex II.
-These measures are designed to protect Personal Data against unauthorized access, alteration, disclosure, or destruction.
+These measures are designed to protect Personal Data against unauthorized access, alteration, disclosure, or destruction, taking into account the state of the art, costs of implementation, and the nature, scope, context, and purposes of Processing.[web:36][web:45]

 5.4 Assistance

-FreshGuard will assist Customer, taking into account the nature of Processing, with:
+FreshGuard will assist Customer, taking into account the nature of Processing and the information available to FreshGuard, with:

-- Responding to Data Subject requests (access, rectification, erasure, etc.)
+- Responding to Data Subject requests (access, rectification, erasure, etc.), to the extent technically feasible

 6. Subprocessors